silky/ideas/README.md

     a cappuccino and 'haskell', and then you'd get a link to a github repo for some haskell project.

+  1. **ipython interoperator**

+    let any cell be in any backend language. (say haskell python or r). then make it so that you can share variables between the languages; perhaps with out[k] a-la mathematica.

+    can we learn from sage here? has it done this kind of thing for math packages?

 # complete